rjones-lf/iroha/docs/source/getting_started/index.rst

 - ``--network=iroha-network \`` adds our container to previously created
   ``iroha-network``, so Iroha and Postgres could see each other.
 - ``--entrypoint=/bin/bash \`` Because ``hyperledger/iroha-docker`` has
-  custom script which runs after starting the container, we want to override it so we can start Iroha Daemon manually.
+  the custom script which runs after starting the container, we want to override it so we can start Iroha Daemon manually.
 - ``hyperledger/iroha-docker:develop`` is the image which has the ``develop`` branch.